 Just outside the northwest corner of the park is the Basilica and Gruta de la Virgen de Lourdes.
 We found the grotto to be a very peaceful place within the city and witnessed many worshippers come to light candles.

-It’s no secret that we’ve long had a love affair with red wine and no better place to have such love than in Chile.
-This long, skinny country has nearly 500 wineries balanced between the shoreline and the mountains.
+It’s no secret that we’ve long had a love affair with red wine and there’s few better places to sip and swoon than in Chile.
+The long, skinny country has nearly 1200 wineries balanced between the shoreline and the mountains.
 Leaving the city center to visit a nearby winery is one of the fun things to do in Santiago, Chile.

-Search for highly-rated Santaigo wine tours on Viator!
+Search for highly-rated Santiago wine tours on Viator!

 Visitors have a choice when it comes to Santiago winery tours.
 We tend to like to plan our own day trips, so we opted to visit Undurraga Winery.
 The award-winning, yet unpretentious winery, is just a 30-minute bus ride from Santiago.
-Undurraga Winery, which has been in existence since 1885, was family-owned until just recently, exudes classic vineyard charm.
-Map and Reviews.
+Undurraga Winery, which has been in existence since 1885, was family-owned until fairly recently, exudes classic vineyard charm.

 Undurraga Winery Tour and Tasting